Australian cricket team in England and North America in 1878: Midwinter dispute

-20 - 22 June.
-Middlesex versus Australians at Lord's and Surrey versus Gloucestershire at The Oval.
-Shortly before play was due to begin at Lord's, WG Grace and others of the Gloucestershire camp turned up and effectively "nabbed" Billy Midwinter, taking him to the Oval to play for Gloucestershire.
-Midwinter had played for them in 1877 and Grace argued that he was bound to continue if required.
-Since Gloucestershire had arrived at the Oval with only ten players, Midwinter most definitely was required.
+Two matches took place in London on 20–22 June: Middlesex versus the Australians at Lord's; and Surrey versus Gloucestershire at The Oval.
+Shortly before play was due to begin at Lord's, W. G. Grace and others of the Gloucestershire camp turned up and effectively "nabbed" Billy Midwinter, taking him to The Oval to play for Gloucestershire.
+Midwinter had played for them in 1877, and Grace argued that he was bound to continue if required.
+Since Gloucestershire had arrived with only ten players, Midwinter most definitely was required.

-A dispute ensued and all sorts of agreements and contractual arrangements were argued over.
-It seems that WG was at first rude and insulting, then tried to brazen it out before offering a guarded apology and eventually getting around to his favourite topic: money.
+A dispute ensued with all sorts of agreements and contractual arrangements being argued over.
+It seems WG was at first rude and insulting, then tried to brazen it out before offering a guarded apology, and eventually getting around to his favourite topic: money.
 Midwinter apparently did quite well out of it all despite being anything but an innocent party.
-The Aussies got some satisfaction when they beat Middlesex by 98 runs without Midwinter while Gloucestershire, with Midwinter, lost by 16 runs to Surrey.
-But the real revenge came later.
+The Australians got some satisfaction when they beat Middlesex by 98 runs without Midwinter; Gloucestershire, with Midwinter, lost by 16 runs to Surrey.

 Gloucestershire v Australians

-5 - 6 Sept.
-Gloucestershire versus Australians (Clifton College).
-Australians won by 10 wkts.
-This was the champion county's only home defeat of the season.
-All three Graces were playing but not Midwinter.
-Aussie revenge was complete thanks to a 12-90 match haul by the Demon, though he did not get WG's wicket.
+On 5 and 6 September, Gloucestershire played the Australians on the Clifton College Close Ground.
+The Australians won by 10 wickets, thus gaining their revenge on the Graces for the Midwinter fiasco.
+The match was the champion county's only home defeat of the season.
+All three Graces were playing, but not Midwinter.
+Spofforth had match figures of 12/90, though he did not get WG's wicket.

 Players v Australians

-11 - 12 Sept.
-Players versus Australians at Prince's Ground ended the Australian tour and was also the last time Prince's Ground (in Chelsea) was used as a first-class venue, Middlesex having moved to Lord's in 1877.
+On 11 and 12 September, the Australians met the Players at Prince's Ground in the last first-class match of the tour.
+It was also the last time Prince's Ground (in Chelsea) was used as a first-class venue, Middlesex having moved to Lord's in 1877.